Driven Atoms and Molecules as Coherent Attosecond Waveform Processors

-Here we show that atoms and molecules belong to the class of widely-used passive resonators such as subwavelength particles, electric circuits, and slabs, see Fig. 1.
-We find that the temporal response of passive resonators to resonant complex-frequency excitations is the integral of the field envelope up to approximately Q-factor/10 optical cycles.
-Importantly, as opposed to these resonators, atoms and molecules uniquely exhibit both very high Q factors, which lead to long operation times, and ultra-high temporal resolution, in the attosecond ($\approx 10^{18}$ operations per second), with direct implications for computation, modulating signals, and system control at ultrahigh frequencies.
-Interestingly, our approach applies to all atomic and molecular transition types while maintaining this attosecond resolution.
-We demonstrate our results theoretically for atoms and find excellent agreement with analytical integration.
-Finally, we compare them with the standard larger-than-wavelength slab resonator, which cannot perform integration of the same pulses.
+Here we show that coherently driven atoms and molecules enable a previously inaccessible combination of attosecond temporal resolution and long operation times, arising from coherent light–matter dynamics in a deeply subwavelength quantum system with long-lived coherence.
+We find that their absorption or stimulated emission response to resonant arbitrary pulse excitations is the integral of the incoming-field envelope (Fig. 1 (b)).
+Importantly, this allows processing of long pulses with high modulation frequencies, with direct implications in computation, modulating signals, system control, and optical switching (Fig. 1 (c)).
+Interestingly, as we consider in our analysis two-level systems, it applies to various effectively-two-level atomic and molecular transitions including electronic, vibrational, rotational, and spin, while maintaining this attosecond resolution for localized transitions.
+We demonstrate our results theoretically for atoms using Bloch equations and time-dependent Schrödinger equation (TDSE), showing excellent agreement with analytical integration, and compare them with the standard slab resonator.
+Finally, we propose techniques for pulse generation, differentiation, and attosecond optical switching, together with experimentally feasible implementations, opening the way to a broad class of attosecond operations.